In Malaysia, a business may be conducted:

-The Asian International Arbitration Centre (formerly known as Kuala Lumpur Regional Centre for Arbitration was established in 1978 under the auspices of the Asian-African Legal Consultative Organisation (AALCO) - an inter-governmental organisation cooperating with and assisted by the Malaysian government.
+The Asian International Arbitration Centre (formerly known as Kuala Lumpur Regional Centre for Arbitration was established in 1978 under the auspices of the Asian-African Legal Consultative Organization (AALCO) - an inter-governmental organization cooperating with and assisted by the Malaysian government.

-A non-profit organisation, the Centre serves the Asia Pacific region.
+A non-profit organization, the Centre serves the Asia Pacific region.
 It aims to provide a system to settle disputes for the benefit of parties engaged in trade, commerce and investments with and within the region.

 Any dispute, controversy or claim arising out of or relating to a contract, or the breach, termination or invalidity shall be decided by arbitration in accordance with the Rules for Arbitration of the Kuala Lumpur Regional Centre for Arbitration.